 Possible complications include:

 Bladder problems.
 In some cases, the nerves of the bladder become damaged.
 They no longer respond normally as the bladder fills with urine.
-This causes the bladder to not be able to release urine.
-As a result, urine remains in the bladder.
+This causes the bladder to not be able to release urine completely.
+As a result, urine remains in the bladder or is released without warning.
 This can lead to urinary tract infections.

 Erectile dysfunction (ED).
 Neuropathy may cause ED if it affects the nerves that control erections.
 This means you may have trouble having or keeping an erection.
 This problem does not usually affect the desire for sex.